 Johnny Depp

-He was born with a vision problem as wears prescription glasses ever since he could remember.
-For his iconic role of Jack Sparrow in ‘Pirates of the Caribbean’, he had to put his glasses aside and was only able to see a few inches in front of him.
+He was born with a vision problem.
+As a result, he has worn prescription glasses ever since he can remember.
+For his iconic role of Jack Sparrow in ‘Pirates of the Caribbean’, he had to put his eyeglasses aside and was only able to see a few inches in front of him.

 Whoopi Goldberg